timelinez/timelinez.github.io/README.md

 # Making your own timeline

-You're interested in hosting your own timeline, in which case take a look at [https://github.com/timelinez/jfk](https://github.com/timelinez/jfk) and make something similar.
+You're interested in hosting your own timeline, in which case take a look at [https://github.com/timelinez/jfk](https://github.com/timelinez/jfk) and make something similar (fork the repo, and maintain divergence).
 Editing your timeline can be done through Github's web interface.
 You can process your own contributions using GitHub's Pull-Request system.